kelong/JuniorRoute/documentation/resolved_relative_url_mappers_4_0.markdown

 Ignoring Mappers
 -
 The ```[IgnoreResolvedRelativeUrlMapperType]``` attribute may be applied to an endpoint method in order to ignore specific mappers during route generation.
-This proves useful when developers wish to map resolved relative URLs automatically most of the time while overriding the automatic behavior some of the time.
+This proves useful when developers wish to map resolved relative URLs automatically most of the time while overriding the automatic behavior in specific cases.

-In the below example, a ```[IgnoreResolvedRelativeUrlMapperType]``` instructs AutoRouteCollection to ignore ```ResolvedRelativeUrlFromRelativeClassNamespaceAndClassNameMapper``` when determining the resolved relative URL:
+In the below example, an ```[IgnoreResolvedRelativeUrlMapperType]``` instructs ```AutoRouteCollection``` to ignore ```ResolvedRelativeUrlFromRelativeClassNamespaceAndClassNameMapper``` when determining the resolved relative URL:

 {% highlight csharp %}
 public class Documentation